Countries all around the world are embracing the benefits of medical marijuana research.

 Medical Marijuana Investments & Academics

 The Israeli government has invested $2.13 million into 13 research projects regarding the medical uses of cannabis.

 These studies focus on how cannabis can help treat or manage multiple sclerosis, bacteria growth, metabolic syndrome, and more.

 Some of these projects may even prove useful in making organ transplantation more reliable and safe.

 These types of investments into cannabis researchers have made Israel a leader in cannabis-related pharmaceuticals and medical tech.

-The study of medical marijuana is a popular field of research for students in Israel as well.
+The study of medical marijuana is also a popular field of research for students in Israel.

-The Hadassah Academic College in Jerusalem offers cannabis classes geared towards medical students.
+The Hadassah Academic College in Jerusalem offers cannabis classes geared toward medical students.

 These classes teach the health benefits and risks associated with marijuana use.